commons-research/commons-dws-public/vault/Bachelor-project-jade.md

 However, the solvent currently used in the DGBI project is not compatible with downstream analyses in biological or biochemical laboratories, as methanol can damage cells and formic acid can inhibit enzymatic reactions.

-## An alternativ to methanol-based extraction
+## An alternative to methanol-based extraction

 Another solvent currently widely used in biology laboratories is dimethyl sulfoxide (DMSO), a highly stable, soluble, polar, aprotic, and low-toxicity compound, compatible with biological systems<sup><a href="#ref5" id="note5">5</a></sup>.
 These properties make DMSO an excellent solvent for biological applications.